domptail/Study-Program/README.md

 ## 3. Programming

 ### Python
-- DataCamp: Intro to Python for Data Science (edX 1.1 to 6.2)
+- DataCamp: Intro to Python for Data Science (edX 1.1 to 6.2) (about 7 hours)
-- DataQuest: Limited number of free courses - I like the "mission" format and recommend subscribing
+- [DataQuest](https://www.dataquest.io): Limited number of free courses - I like the "mission" format and recommend subscribing
 - Personal [project](https://github.com/domptail/French-Names): An analysis of first names in France between 1900 and 2015

 ### R